6th Generation Farmers Teaching by Example

-Today Mike farms with his wife, father and uncle, raising corn, soybeans and run 3 custom-fed swine buildings.
-We are also excited to have Mike and his family onboard as new Latham® Seed dealers.
+Mike farms with his wife, father and uncle.
+He raises corn, soybeans and run three custom-fed swine buildings.
+Mike is also a Latham® Seed dealer.

 “We have always been familiar with the Latham® Seeds brand as being one notch above the rest,” Mike said.
 “Aside from their superior products, I wanted to work for a family owned seed company located in the area I would serve.”

 Initially attracted to the idea of cover crops for yield bump, Mike explained that he quickly learned that building soil health and building yield went hand in hand.

 The Jacksons started using cover crops in 2015.
 They wanted to experiment to see what best fit their land, so they started with a few small trials.
 They liked what they saw and flew rye on 290 acres of standing corn.
 The positive impact on erosion and nutrient control peeked Mikes interest.
 In the winter of 2015, he bought a drill and drilled nearly 600 acres.
 Mike started a trend as he started custom drilling cover crops for other area farmers.

 “In the short-term, we have noticed the most benefit of cover crops with erosion and nutrient control,” Mike said.
 “I am looking forward to seeing the positive results continue and translate into a yield bump.”

 Mike and Mary Beth met at the city square in Pella, Iowa.
 Mike smiles and says, “Like most small towns in Iowa back in the 90s, our weekend nights consisted of driving around the town square and seeing who we would run in to.”